larsfriese/ml_models/ANALYSIS.md

 #### Model Structure:

-3 input neurons, 1 output neuron
+3 input neurons, 2 dense layers each 4 neurons, 1 output neuron<br>
 3 features, binary classification of 1 label

 **Step 1:** Train a model with *Dataset1* and save it.
 The Saved Model will be *Model1*.